-- Use 3-finger grip to pull ribbons to respective sides with red one out to the dominant side, the white ribbon to the sub-dominant side.
+- Use a 3-finger grip to pull ribbons to respective sides, with the red one out to the dominant side, and the white ribbon to the sub-dominant side.

 - Open and close flaps

-- Cross white ribbon over to the dominant side.
-Cross red ribbon over to the sub-dominant side.
+- Cross the white ribbon over to the dominant side.
+Cross the red ribbon over to the sub-dominant side.

 - Point out the parallel position of the ribbons in the center of the frame

-- Pick up white ribbon, place above red ribbon
+- Pick up white ribbon, place above the red ribbon

 - Push under both ribbons while holding the red one down.
-Pull the white ribbon towards the dominant side
+Pull the white ribbon toward the dominant side.

-- Grasp ends of ribbons with 3-finger grip and pull out
+- Grasp ends of ribbons with a 3-finger grip and pulls out

-- Pick up red ribbon about 1/3 of the way from the cross
+- Pick up the red ribbon about 1/3 of the way from the cross

-- Use 3-finger grip of sub-dominant hand to pinch lace and make a loop
+- Use a 3-finger grip of the sub-dominant hand to pinch lace and make a loop

-- Grasp white/blue ribbon with dominant hand and loop clockwise around the red loop.
+- Grasp the white/blue ribbon with the dominant hand and loop clockwise around the red loop.
 Push the white ribbon through the loop formed by the previous motion.
-Pause for child to see white ribbon pushed through the loop
+Pause for a child to see a white ribbon pushed through the loop

-- Grasp each loop with 3-finger grip and pull out to tighten bow.
+- Grasp each loop with a 3-finger grip and pull out to tighten the bow.
 Do with each bow.
 Invite the child to do the exercise.